soumiknafiulferdous/Online-Medicine-Shop/README.md

 ## Features

-1. Admin will provide the details of the medicine like the company name, the type of the medicine etc. to the website.
+1. Admin will provide the details of the medicine like the company name, type of the medicine etc. to the website.

 2. Only admin has the access of the information of medicine stock, storage location, storage date, vendor details etc.

-3. Admin can give the offer of the medicine in this online medicine shop.
+3. Admin can announce offer of the medicine in this online medicine shop.

-4. The people can view the details of the medicine that are available in this online shop without signing in the account.
+4. People can view the details of the medicine that are available in this online shop without signing-in to the account.

-5. Customer has to Sign up, then sign in to this website for buying the medicine from the online shop.
+5. Customer has to sign up, then sign in to this website for buying the medicine from this online shop.

-6. Customers can give the review on the medicine, but before he/she has to sign in.
+6. Customer can give the review on the medicine after signing in to the website.

 7. Customer can see the offer on the medicine and can buy the medicine at the discount rate.